RazaTurabi/Codepeek-Studio/README.md

-# Codepeek Studio — Modern Web Development Company
+# Codepeek Studio — Modern Web & App Development Studio in Thane

 Codepeek Studio is a forward-thinking web development company focused on building high-performance, scalable, and user-centric digital experiences.
 We design and develop modern websites, SaaS platforms, business dashboards, and full-stack applications using the latest technologies and industry best practices.